|

 the right, and then applied a lens-blur

-time, though, so it’s much easier to achieve this kind of effect with a
+preferable to achieve this kind of effect with a

 wide-aperture lens (if you have one).